The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 The beaches in Mérida are not precisely what the Yucatan capital city is known for.
 There are actually no beaches in Mérida, to be totally accurate.

-The so-called white city, also nominated the cultural capital of Latin America, is mainly visited for its profound cultural heritage, fascinating history, sumptuous architecture, delicious Yucatecan food, and the nearby cenotes and Mayan ruins in the surroundings.
+The so-called White City, also known as the cultural capital of Latin America, is primarily visited for its rich cultural heritage, fascinating history, sumptuous architecture, delicious Yucatecan cuisine, and the nearby cenotes and Mayan ruins in the surrounding area.

-So why are we talking about the Mérida beaches in Yucatan, if there is so much to see already?
+So, why are we talking about the Mérida beaches in Yucatán, when there is so much to see already?

 Well, you need to know that the Yucatan beaches are some of the most underrated in Mexico.
-Everybody knows very well that the beach destination in Mexico is Playa del Carmen, Cancun or Tulum, and the entire Mexican Caribbean coast.
+Everybody knows that the beach destinations in Mexico are Playa del Carmen, Cancún, or Tulum, as well as the entire Mexican Caribbean coast.

-However, I would like to show you in this article that Mérida beaches, or better say, the beaches near the city of Mérida, are worth mentioning and visiting.
+However, I would like to demonstrate in this article that Mérida’s beaches, or more specifically, the beaches near the city of Mérida, are worth mentioning and visiting.

-If you need a break from the unbearable heat of the summer in Mérida, or if you want to check out the Mexican coast in Yucatan, you should know that there are some of the best beaches of the Yucatan peninsula at only 1 hour (or a little more) from Mérida, that have nothing to envy to the Mexican Caribbean coast of the Riviera Maya.
+If you need a break from the unbearable heat of the summer in Mérida, or if you want to check out the Mexican coast in Yucatan, you should know that there are some of the best beaches of the Yucatan peninsula at only 1 hour (or a little more) from Mérida, that can stand next to anything on the Riviera Maya.

-From CeCelestùnll the way to El Cuyo (my favorite place on Earth), you will find incredible, isolated public beaches with clear waters and small, laid-back beach towns where you can relax and escape from the concrete jungle of the city.
+From Celestún all the way to El Cuyo (my favorite place on Earth), you will find incredible, isolated public beaches with clear waters and small, laid-back beach towns where you can relax and escape from the concrete jungle of the city.

 And because I wanted to check them out myself, I rented a car in Cancun.
 I drove all the way around the Yucatan Peninsula, including all the Mérida beaches in my itinerary.